rehierl/abstract-properties/12-x-doctree-traversal/12-0-the-ordered-doctree/2-4-embedded-suborders.md

 * `(fs..ls)` is a total suborder to `rp(n)` (over the ordered doctree).

-Note that `(fs..ls)` is not just some total suborder, but in fact an actual substring to `rp(n)`.
+Note that `(fs..ls)` is not just some total suborder, but in fact an actual substring to the rooted path `rp(n)` over the ordered doctree.
 That is, the former presequent siblings of a node appear as a sequence of consecutive nodes in its rooted path.
 Put differently, the rooted path of a node in the ordered doctree is such that its former ancestors are interlaved by substrings of presequent siblings.

 Note that a node's former next sibling remains to be incomparable to its former child nodes and its descendants.
 That is, one can still not form a path between